curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic programing.md

 - `DATA "storage name", x,y,z, ...`: comma separated list of expressions.
 Example: `DATA "my storage", 10, "x", D + 1`.
 Expressions are evaluated during the line execution not when the storage is read.
 - `READ "storage name", var, var, ...`: to read a storage, Example: `READ "my storage", A, B, C` to read the storage of the previous example, result: `A=10, B="x", C=D+1`.
 There is an internal pointer to identify which is the next data to be read.
-- `RESTORE "storage name, offset`: move the pointer to the `offset` position.
+- `RESTORE "storage name", offset`: move the pointer to the `offset` position.

 ## File management